PenguinCloud/WaddleBot-Core/modules/WaddleBot-Gateway-Manager/README.md

-# WaddleBot Listener
+# WaddleBot Gateway Manager

-This listener is responsible for the handling commands that are read through the Matterbridge component of the core system.
-Its also responsible for the connection to the Redis Cache for command retrieval.
-(WIP: Main redis cache still needs to be implemented.
-Currently uses a local Redis cache)
+The WaddleBot Gateway manager is a REST API that is responsible for the creation/deletion of new gateways to the waddlebot DB that will get added to the matterbridge configuration file upon container startup.

 # Basic Setup